syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Annotations.md

 ## Line annotation

 Line annotation draws a line over a specific chart area.
-The following code snippet specifies adding the line annotation to the SfPivotChart.
+The following code snippet specifies adding the line annotation to the UWP Pivot Chart.

 {% tabs %}